-Glossary of Commonly Used Reverse Mortgage Industry Jargon
+Glossary of Commonly Used Reverse Mortgage Industry Terms

 This Glossary will provide the meaning of some industry terminology.
 These terms are commonly used by industry professionals and it may be helpful to understand these terms.
 Our goal is to educate our clients and their advisors about everything they need to know to become acquainted with the many reverse mortgage options available.